rtpHarry/GoodDeeds-Firefox/README.md

   - https://addons.mozilla.org/en-US/firefox/addon/good-deeds/

-You can also get this extension directly from my website:
+You can also get this add-on directly from my website:

   - http://www.rtpsoftware.co.uk/good-deeds/

 Because Firefox is a secure browser and worries about what you're installing it will question whether you really want to install custom add-ons from a location other than the AMO.
 Just allow the site when the yellow bar appears along the top of this window, and then click install when the timer runs down.

-If you are interested in how this add-on was developed you can also get the source code for this plugin from GitHub:
+If you're interested in how this add-on was developed you can also get the source code for this add-on from GitHub:

   - https://github.com/rtpHarry/GoodDeeds-Firefox/